lucasnell/gameofclones-data/plots/README.md

 This folder is organized like the `scripts` folder with the same 4 top-level folders inside each.
-Plots a given top-level folder inside `plots` are created in a script inside a folder in the `scripts` folder with the same name.
+Plots for a given top-level folder inside `plots` are created in a script inside a folder in the `scripts` folder with the same name.
 Any folders within each of the top-level folders group together plots for compound figures.